bau-steinchen/advent-calendar/README.md

 # advent-calendar
 This small advent calendar started as an idea to provide my wife a little challenge every day before she get her present/candy of the day.

+INFO: For all want to participate the server is currently running on [advent.bau-steinchen.duckdns.org](advent.bau-steinchen.duckdns.org)
+I might stop the server after christmas until next year but we will see.

 # Table of Contents
 1. [Basics - look and feel](#basics---look-and-feel)
 1.1.
 [The basic build](#the-basic-build)